Eyevinn/whip/README.md

 ## Getting started

-This will setup a WHIP endpoint, a demo ingest client and an WHPP based egress endpoint to be able to test end-to-end.
+This will setup a WHIP endpoint, a demo ingest client and an WHEP based egress endpoint to be able to test end-to-end.

 Install all dependencies